twskj/pretty-swag/README.md

  - SingleFile - A single html embedded all fonts and icon in one file.
 (Default).
  - Offline - A html file and a resource folder for css and js.
  - Lite - A single html but need the internet connection to obtain required resources.
- - NoIcon - Does not use Roboto font, and no icons
+ - NoIcon - Does not use Roboto font, and no icons (Useful when dealing with older IEs)

 ## Features